Abandoned Cart Recovery: Strategies For Dropshipping

-A near completed progress bar can also serve as a visual reinforcement for shoppers to continue with their purchase.
-It’s kind of like a signpost that says, “don’t stop now, you’re almost there!”
+A near-completed progress bar can also serve as a visual reinforcement for shoppers to continue with their purchases.
+It’s kind of like a signpost that says, “Don’t stop now, you’re almost there!”

 Customers are often motivated to keep going to the end if they can see how much they’ve already invested in your checkout process.